-The era of structuralism, followed by that of post-structuralism and the ´cultural turn´ has yielded a large repertoire of new critical terms and approaches.
+The era of structuralism, followed by that of post-structuralism and the ‘cultural turn’ has yielded a large repertoire of new critical terms and approaches.
 As a result, concepts such as ‘differance’ ‘episteme,’ and ‘performativity’ as well as methods such as ‘deconstruction’ and ‘discourse analysis’ are today common currency among academics.
-Unfortunately this development has also entailed a loss in critical momentum.
-After all, we do not always take the trouble to read the thinkers to whom we owe these concepts and methods: Jacques Derrida, Michel Foucault, and Judith Butler.
-The result is that their ideas have become generally accepted, albeit in a familiarized form.
-To counter this tendency, we propose to go back to the authors themselves.
+This development, however, has also entailed a loss in critical momentum.
+After all, we do not always take the trouble to read the thinkers to whom we owe these concepts and methods: Michel Foucault, Jacques Derrida, and Judith Butler.
+The result is that their ideas have become generally accepted, but often in a familiarized and popularized form.
+To counter this tendency, we will go back to the authors themselves.
 Our first purpose in doing so will be to become acquainted with (a selection of) their original texts and breathe new life into them by reading them carefully and slowly.
 In addition, we will try to establish what these texts still have to offer to the humanities in general, and to literary studies in particular.

 can close-read complex theoretical texts independently and critically;

-is able to identify, select and cite key phrases, ideas, and concepts from theoretical texts, and to integrate these citations into a coherent argument of her own;
+are able to identify, select, and cite key phrases, ideas, and concepts from theoretical texts, and to integrate them into a coherent argument of their own;

 can bring these theoretical ideas to bear in their own analysis of cultural texts.

 Mode of instruction

 The course takes the form of a discussion seminar during which we will engage in collective close readings of the texts.

 Three papers (1500 words), each 25%; 15-minute presentation (25%)